Studio-Link/next/README.md

 ## Roadmap/Release cycle

-Every ~3 Months a new Feature Release is planned (usually last sunday of the month).
+Every ~3 Months a new major Release is planned (usually last sunday of the month).
+In the meantime there can be several minor/patch releases (planned at short notice).

 To see the progress you can watch the [Roadmap](https://github.com/Studio-Link/next/projects/1)